deleeuw/jansweb/content/post/news/voronoi.md

 for numerical variables.
 In HA, in the form in which it is implemented in Gifi (1990), we require that X is column-centered with X'X = nI.
-The category quatifications are the centroids of the scores of the objects in the category.
+The category quantifications Y(j) Y˜j˜ are the centroids of the scores of the objects in the category.

 The most interesting graphical outputs of HA are the *star plots*, which